-In April 1904, Christian Hülsmeyer obtained a patent for his device to detect "the presence of distant metallic objects".
+In April 1904, Christian Hülsmeyer obtained a patent for his device detecting distant metallic objects using radio waves.
+This device could detect a ship in dense fog, but not determine its distance.

-On September 23, 1904, Christian Hülsmeyer obtained a British patent for a full radar system, called a telemobiloscope, operating on a 50 cm wavelength with a spark-gap pulsed radar signal.
+On September 23, 1904, Christian Hülsmeyer obtained a British patent for a full radar system called a telemobiloscope, operating on a 50 cm wavelength, using a spark-gap to create a pulsed radar signal and featuring a horn antenna with parabolic reflector.
+Military officials rejected it after practical tests.

 In 1915, Robert Watson-Watt used radio technology to provide advance warning of thunderstorms to airmen.

-In 1922, U.S. Navy researchers A. Hoyt Taylor and Leo C. Young discovered that ships passing through the beam path caused the received signal to fade in and out while experimenting with a transmitter and receiver on opposite sides of the Potomac River.
+In 1922, U.S. Navy researchers A. Hoyt Taylor and Leo C. Young discovered that ships passing through a radio beam path caused the received signal to fade in and out.
+Taylor suggested using this phenomenon to detect ships in low visibility.

-In December 1934, American Robert M. Page at the Naval Research Laboratory demonstrated the first elementary apparatus for pulsed radar.
+In December 1934, Robert M. Page at the Naval Research Laboratory demonstrated the first elementary pulsed radar apparatus.

-In France in 1934, the research branch of the Compagnie générale de la télégraphie sans fil (CSF) began developing an obstacle-locating radio apparatus.
+In 1934, the research branch of the Compagnie générale de la télégraphie sans fil (CSF), headed by Maurice Ponte, began developing an obstacle-locating radio apparatus after systematic studies on the split-anode magnetron.

-In May 1935, Rudolf Kühnhold and the firm GEMA in Germany demonstrated a pulsed radar system.
+In May 1935, Rudolf Kühnhold and GEMA in Germany successfully tested a primitive surface-to-surface radar for aiming coastal battery searchlights at night.

 In June 1935, an Air Ministry team led by Robert Watson-Watt in Great Britain demonstrated a pulsed radar system.

-In 1935, aspects of the obstacle-locating radio apparatus being developed by the CSF were installed on the ocean liner Normandie.
+In 1935, aspects of the CSF's obstacle-locating radio apparatus were installed on the ocean liner Normandie.

 In 1935, the team produced working radar systems and began deployment.